Learn More About Ross University School of Medicine

-Ross University School of Medicine, founded in 1978, is committed to educating a diverse group of skilled physicians to serve as leaders in the U.S. healthcare system.
+Ross University School of Medicine is a member of Adtalem Global Education (NYSE: ATGE), a global education provider headquartered in the United States.
+The organization's purpose is to empower students to achieve their goals, find success and make inspiring contributions to our global community.
+Founded in 1978, Ross is committed to educating a diverse group of medical students to help them become skilled physicians to serve as leaders in the U.S. healthcare system.
 With more than 13,000 alumni, Ross is an important contributor to healthcare in North America.
-Students complete their foundational studies in Dominica, West Indies, before completing their clinical training in one of Rossís affiliated teaching hospitals throughout the United States.
-Ross is accredited by the Dominican Medical Board and the Caribbean Accreditation Authority for Education in Medicine and Other Health Professions (CAAM-HP).
+Students complete their foundational studies in Dominica, West Indies, before completing their clinical training in one of Ross’s affiliated teaching hospitals throughout the United States.
+Ross is accredited by the Dominica Medical Board and the Caribbean Accreditation Authority for Education in Medicine and Other Health Professions (CAAM-HP).